GSA/Section508.gov/_pages/manage/policy-framework/2023-02-09-resources-and-references-summary-of-summary-criteria.md

 layout: page
 sidenav: true
 permalink: manage/policy-framework/resources-and-references/summary-of-summary-criteria/
+description: "Review the summary of evaluation criteria used in the IT Accessibility Policy Framework, including sufficiency, relevance, level of detail, and importance ratings."
 type: manage
 title: "IT Accessibility Policy Framework - Summary of Evaluation Criteria"
 created: December 09, 2023